JSB2010/virus-total-scanner-app/CROSS_PLATFORM.md

 # 🌍 Cross-Platform Compatibility Guide

-This document outlines the cross-platform features and compatibility of Sentinel Guard across Windows, macOS, and Linux.
+This document outlines the cross-platform features and compatibility of DropSentinel across Windows, macOS, and Linux.

 ## 🖥️ Supported Platforms